finos/common-cloud-controls/Governance.md

 **3.6.
 Written procedures.** This governance document and other materials documenting the Community Specification development process shall be available to any interested person.

-## 4. Specification Development Process.
+## 4. Specification Development Process

 **4.1.
 Pre-Draft.** Any Participant may submit a proposed initial draft document as a candidate Draft Specification of that Working Group.
 The Maintainer will designate each submission as a “Pre-Draft” document.